-Continuing our drafting advice series, we now describe the considerations and best practices for MSAs.
+Continuing our drafting advice series, we now describe the considerations and best practices for MSA contracts.

-Before we dive into the details, let’s first understand the purpose of an MSA.
+Before we dive into the details, let’s first understand the purpose of an Master Service Agreement.
 MSAs are usually found in agreements for the provision of services, such as an agreement to provide information technology (IT) consulting services.

 Project managers rely on MSAs to provide clear guidance in performing the work in the contract.
-So it’s important that MSAs be drafted carefully.
-Here are some key terms that should be included in an MSA.
+So it’s important that MSAs be drafted carefully keeping in mind that a master service agreement is a contract with functional areas.

 1. Scope of work: allows both parties to understand what type of work is expected to be performed.